 - Participants are paid on a step scale based on applicant classification, education level, and locality.
 In order for a participant to qualify for the next step pay rate, the individual must be currently taking classes or graduated at that grade level.
-For example, a participant who finishes their sophomore year in the spring is only eligible to move to the next pay step in the fall once he/she begins taking junior level classes. - As an employee, all required taxes (based on your tax forms) are withheld.
+For example, a participant who finishes their sophomore year in the Fall is only eligible to move to the next pay step in the fall once he/she begins taking junior level classes. - As an employee, all required taxes (based on your tax forms) are withheld.
 You will receive a tax form at the beginning of the next calendar year, which will be sent to the address provided on your tax form at the time of enrollment. - As a DEVELOP participant, it is each individual's responsibility to have the appropriate health and medical coverage.
 SSAI does not provide any insurance coverage for part-time temporary employees. - Travel is a privilege for DEVELOP participants and must originate from the DEVELOP NPO. - Travel Process: - 1.
 If a location finds a conference or meeting they are interested in attending, a request for travel must be submitted to NPO.
-A template for the request for travel is available, and it includes the dates, name of trip/meeting/conference, location, sponsor, description, proposed attendees, and justification for the travel. - 2.
-NPO will assess merit of the event and funds available. - 3.
-If approved to attend as a DEVELOP representative, travel requests must be submitted for the travel to be approved by the funding contract.
+A template for the request for travel is available, and it includes the dates, name of trip/meeting/conference, location, sponsor, description, proposed attendees, and justification for the travel.
+2. NPO will assess merit of the event and funds available.
+3. If approved to attend as a DEVELOP representative, travel requests must be submitted for the travel to be approved by the funding contract.
 If funding is not approved for the travel, participants can still present DEVELOP-related work with approval, but they must leverage or provide their own travel funding and cannot use DEVELOP as their affiliation.

-- 4. Once approved, travel arrangements will be made (if needed) by NPO. - 5.
-Reimbursements will be processed upon the travelers' return following the submission of a travel report, travel reimbursement form, and all original receipts.
-This paperwork should be returned within five business days of returning from travel. - Note: All proposed conference travel must be input into the NASA Conference Tracking System by NPO and gain approvals from Langley and NASA HQ.
-NASA has a 50-person limit at conferences.
-Some large conferences, like AGU Fall Meeting, have waivers allowing for more to attend; however, attendance is still limited and must be approved by NASA HQ. - DEVELOPers who travel during the term may claim a maximum of eight hours for travel compensation per day.
+4. Once approved, travel arrangements will be made (if needed) by NPO.
+5. Reimbursements will be processed upon the travelers' return following the submission of a travel report, travel reimbursement form, and all original receipts.
+This paperwork should be returned within five business days of returning from travel. - DEVELOPers who travel during the term may claim a maximum of eight hours for travel compensation per day.
 Other information regarding travel is located on DEVELOPedia. - If any problems occur while checking into the hotel or during any other processes for reservations made with a DEVELOP credit card, the participant must contact the credit card holder (Karen Allsbrook for SSAI). - DEVELOP encourages participants to present their work, but since all research is property of the program, any abstract submissions to a conference/meeting/workshop/recruiting event/etc. must be approved before submission by NPO.
-Contact Lauren Childs-Gleason if you have a question or presentation request.
+Contact Amanda Clayton if you have a question or presentation request.

-Security & Node Access Requirements

-In the event of inclement weather, the DEVELOP offices will follow the schedule of their host location.
+Security & Node Access Requirements In the event of inclement weather, the DEVELOP offices will follow the schedule of their host location.